 As a rule of thumb, it's either 3 or 5 years.
 Sometimes it can be more often depending on the environment of your site.
-We tell all our clients that if your site is industrial with machinery then it should be every 3 years.
-Alternatively, if the site is more standard and isn't so much of a risk in terms of electricity then it should be tested every 5 years.
+The regulations state that an industrial environment with machinery requires testing every 3 years.
+Whereas, if the site is a low risk environment, such as an office, then testing should be carried out every 5 years.

-I've just been given my testing report, what do C1, C2 and C3s mean?
+I've just been given my testing report, what does C1, C2 and C3 mean?

-These are a ranking that are given to how dangerous your failed items are.
-Ranging from C1 that requires 'immediate action' for a dangerous fault.
-C2 means that a fault could be potentially be dangerous in the future if left.
+These are codes that you will see on your testing report which determine the action that should be taken going forward.
+C1 means 'immediate action' is required due to a dangerous fault.
+C2 means that a fault could be potentially dangerous in the future if left.
 In simple terms, C3 means 'improvement required' on site.

 And finally, the funny question …

 Will you test my microwave?